Lie Theory for Asymptotic Symmetries in General Relativity: The NU Group: Auxiliary results for

 converges (either to $1$ or $-1$).
-Now we take a Taylor expansion in the $x$-variable while we treat the $k$-variable as a parameter on which the function in $x$ and its derivative in $x$ depend uniformly continuous (using compactness of $K$).
+Now we take a Taylor expansion in the $x$-variable while we treat the $k$-variable as a parameter.
+Note that the resulting function in $x$, as well as its derivative in $x$ are both uniformly continuous in the parameter $k$ (using compactness of $K$).
 Now by uniformity of the Taylor expansion (with remainder in integral form) we see that

 Thus $\frac{\partial}{\partial x} F(b_{n,k},k)v_{n,k} \rightarrow 0$ for every $k \in K$.
 Note that the absolute values of this sequence converge to $|\frac{\partial}{\partial x} F(b_k,k)|$ and this contradicts that $F(\cdot,k)$ is an immersion for every $k \in K$. \end{proof} \begin{rem} From the proof of \Cref{para:emb} it is clear that the condition that $G(\cdot,k)$ restricts to an embedding on $W$ for every $k \in K$ requires us only to control the function and its derivative on the compact set $\overline{W} \times K$.
-Hence if we have a locally finite family $(K_i)_{i \in \N}$ of compact sets covering $\R$, we can intersect countably many of the neighborhoods constructed in \Cref{para:emb} and still retain an open set in the fine very strong topology (this is due to the fact that the fine very strong topology admits to control a function and its derivatives on any locally finite family of compacta simultaneously, cf.~\cite{HaS17} and see also \cite[Proof of Theorem 2.1.4]{Hir76}). \end{rem}
+Hence if we have a locally finite family $(K_i)_{i \in \N}$ of compact sets covering $\R$, we can intersect countably many of the neighborhoods constructed in \Cref{para:emb} and still retain an open set in the fine very strong topology.
+This is due to the fact that the fine very strong topology admits to control a function and its derivatives on any locally finite family of compacta simultaneously, cf.~\cite{HaS17} and see also \cite[Proof of Theorem 2.1.4]{Hir76}. \end{rem}